poseidon139/lanChat/README.md

 # lanChat
-A sofftware that help to talk ans send files over Lan
+A sofftware that help to talk and send files over Lan